 The United States made Indian Head nickels from 1913 until 1938.
 These nickels were still circulating when World War II broke out in 1939.
 The United States Mint produced over 6 million Indian Head nickels in 1938.
-The Denver Mint facility produced the entire production run of 1938 Indian Head nickels before they were replaced with the Jefferson nickel that same year.
+The Denver Mint facility made the entire production run of 1938 Indian Head nickels before The Treasury Department replaced them with the Jefferson nickel.

 Why the Change in Composition?

 Pennies and nickels were the workhorses of the United States economy by giving merchants and businesses the ability to make small change.
-Nickel production around this time in history averaged over a quarter of a billion nickels per year.
+Around this time in history, Nickel production averaged over a quarter of a billion nickels per year.
 Given that the composition of the five-cent coin consisted of 25% nickel and 75% copper, this alloy mixture used a tremendous amount of strategic metal for coinage.

 The metal element nickel was used in military armor to strengthen it and inhibit rust and corrosion.
-Copper was used by the military to manufacture shell casings for ammunition.
-Any reduction in the use of these two metals would aid in the United States effort to win World War II.
+The military used copper to manufacture shell casings for ammunition.
+Any reduction in the use of these two metals would aid in the United States' effort to win World War II.
 Experts estimated that changes to the composition of United States coins saved approximately 435 tons of nickel and copper.

 Before The United States Mint changed the composition of the Jefferson nickel, they performed many scientific tests and experiments.
-During the developmental stage, U.S. Mint scientists discovered that certain coin-operated machines had detectors that not only measured standard weight and diameter but also measured the electrical resistance of the standard alloy of 75% copper and 25% nickel.
+For example, during the developmental stage, U.S. Mint scientists discovered that specific coin-operated machines had detectors that measured standard weight and diameter and measured the electrical resistance of the standard alloy of 75% copper and 25% nickel.

-Therefore, the scientists had to create an alloy that maintained the current diameter, weight and electrical resistance for the nickels to work in vending machines.
-After many tests, it was found that an alloy of 56% copper, 35% silver and 9% manganese met all the requirements of the vending machine industry.
+Therefore, the scientists had to create an alloy that maintained the current diameter, weight, and electrical resistance for the nickels to work in vending machines.
+After many tests, researchers found that an alloy of 56% copper, 35% silver, and 9% manganese met all the requirements of the vending machine industry.

 Although the Treasury Department previously held several contests to design coinage, none of them had resulted in any changes to the circulating coinage of the United States.
 This time, the competition was open to all American sculptors and artists.
 The rules were explicit and even required the submission of plaster models no larger than 8-1/2 inches representing the artist's interpretation of the obverse and reverse of the coin.

 The basic design requirements dictated that the obverse of the coin feature an authentic portrait of Thomas Jefferson.
-The reverse had to include a prominent image of Monticello, Jefferson's historic home near Charlottesville, Virginia.
-Even the specific mottos and inscriptions were dictated.
+In addition, the reverse had to include a prominent image of Monticello, Jefferson's historic home near Charlottesville, Virginia.
+Finally, even the specific mottos and inscriptions were dictated.

 The contest closed on April 15, 1938.
 Art judges reviewed 390 plaster models featuring various artistic interpretations of Thomas Jefferson and his Monticello home.
-On April 24, it was revealed that Felix Schlag (1891-1974) was the winner of the contest.
-However, the rule stipulated that the artist had to facilitate and modify any changes as dictated by the Treasury Department or the United States Mint.
+On April 24, The Treasury Department revealed that Felix Schlag (1891-1974) was the contest's winner.
+However, the rule stipulated that the artist had to facilitate and modify any changes dictated by the Treasury Department or the United States Mint.